jonathansick/sickvim/README.md

 * GunDo &mdash; Visual Undo in vim with diff's to check the differences
 * Pytest &mdash; Runs your Python tests in Vim.
-* Commant-T &mdash; Allows easy search and opening of files within a given path
+* Command-T &mdash; Allows easy search and opening of files within a given path
 * Snipmate &mdash; Configurable snippets to avoid re-typing common comands
 * PyFlakes &mdash; Underlines and displays errors with Python on-the-fly
 * Fugitive &mdash; Interface with git from vim